Sunday, November 10, 2024

 • 1 pin for gating the frequency measurement (so I am not shipping a high frequncy digital signal all over the printed wiring board)

-Not much to spare, but it will do.
+Lot's of spare pins left.
 The 12 bit A/D convertors and fast floating point arithmetic are both pluses.
 But the true winners are the documentation and the SDK.

 Design Concepts